 - 1 ounce lime juice

-- 1 ounce of simple syrup (more or less to taste)
+- 1 ounce simple syrup, (more or less to taste)

 - Cracked ice

-Add all of the ingredients to a shaker and shake briskly.
+- Add all of the ingredients to a shaker and shake briskly for a minute or so.